cloud-hypervisor/cloud-hypervisor/docs/device_model.md

 features.
 When compiled in, it is always enabled, and cannot be disabled from the command line.

+For AArch64 machines, an ARM PrimeCell Real Time Clock(PL031) is implemented.
+This device is built-in by default for the AArch64 platform, and it is always enabled, and cannot be disabled from the command line.

 ### I/O APIC

 `cloud-hypervisor` supports a so-called split IRQ chip implementation by